MenuBase EN

 Local support.
 When the terminal freezes at 12:30pm on a Saturday, you need a human who answers in your timezone and, ideally, your language.
 Overseas-only support is a real operational risk.

-The one thing no POS does: grow the check
+The one thing a normal POS never does: grow the check

 What changes is the check size.
 The upsell logic that a rotating team cannot deliver consistently now lives in the screen, in the customer's language, on every order.
 Smart upsell, threshold rewards and happy-hour offers surface automatically.
-Cafes and casual restaurants running this stack typically see an 8 to 14 percent lift in average order value inside the first 30 days, without a new dish, a new hire or a new POS.
+Cafes and casual restaurants running MenuBase typically see an 8 to 14 percent lift in average order value inside the first 30 days, without a new dish or a new hire.
 Same-day setup, RM28 to RM99 a month by menu size, monthly cancellation.

 The short version

 Pick a restaurant POS in Malaysia that is e-invoice compliant, accepts every local payment method, works offline, reports across outlets and does not lock you into a 3-year contract.
 Budget RM100 to RM400 a month for a good cloud POS, or a few thousand upfront for a legacy terminal.
-Then accept the one thing the POS will never do for you, and add a layer on top that does: grows the average check.
+Then accept the one thing a normal POS will never do for you, and choose an AI Upselling POS that does: it grows the average check.
 That is how a Malaysian F&B venue turns a system of record into a system of growth.

 WhatsApp the team a photo of your menu.
 15 minutes.
-We will model the realistic AOV lift on your actual basket and show exactly how MenuBase fits alongside your current POS.
+We will model the realistic AOV lift on your actual basket and show exactly how MenuBase grows every check.
 If it is not right for you, we will say so.

 WhatsApp the team →